Kochise/win_portable/Coding/vlang/doc/docs.md

 V supports closures too.
 This means that anonymous functions can inherit variables from the scope they were created in.
 They must do so explicitly by listing all variables that are inherited.

-> Warning: currently works on Unix-based, x64 architectures only.
-Some work is in progress to make closures work on Windows, then other architectures.

 ```v oksyntax
 my_int := 1